j-ew-s/study-dotnet-redis-cache/README.md

 private readonly string _cacheKey = "BlogPost";
 ```

-To control how much time you data will be cached, you should add just after _distributedCache variable declaration the following line:
+To control how much time data will be cached, you should add  _distributedCache variable declaration the following line:

 ```cs
  private readonly DistributedCacheEntryOptions _cacheOptions;